ApeWorX/archive-ape-starknet/docs/userguides/contracts.md

 }
 ```

-This contract accepts a class hash of a declared contract deploys it.
+This contract accepts a class hash of a declared contract and deploys it.
 The following example shows how to use this factory class to deploy other contracts:

 ```python